6 Things You Need To Know When Buying An Air Purifier [STUDY]

 • For a 200 sq ft room, CADR should be at least 134 (200*8/12).

 • Do AHAM prescribed CADR work well for India?: The prescribed values by AHAM are absolute minimum.
-In our study we saw that, in room-size 450sq ft, with a purifier with CADR 300, it took an hour to get the room from PM2.5 of 300ug/m3 to under 30ug/m3.
-AHAM prescribes these numbers for less polluted spaces than what we have here in India.
+In our study, we saw that in a 450 sq ft room with a purifier with CADR 300, it took an hour to reduce the room's PM2.5 from 300 μg/m³ to under 30 μg/m³.
+AHAM prescribes these numbers for less polluted spaces than we have in India.
 We recommend getting a purifier with CADR at least 50-100 above the minimum prescribed value per the AHAM formula above.

-• What CADR will work for my room space?: The effectiveness of a purifier depends on the size of the room and the leakage in the room.
-For rooms with greater size, or high leakage, you will need purifier with higher CADR or multiple purifiers.
+• What CADR will work for my room space?: The effectiveness of a purifier depends on the room size and leakage.
+For larger rooms or rooms with high leakage, you will need a purifier with higher CADR or multiple purifiers.
 The best way to determine effectiveness is to measure levels in the room with an air quality monitor after the purifier has been running for at least 30 minutes.
-Also note that the specified CADR is always based on purifier running at highest speed.
-If you run your purifiers on 'auto' or at lower speeds then you will not see the same level of effectiveness.
+Also, note that the specified CADR is based on the purifier running at the highest speed.
+If you run your purifier on 'auto' or at lower speeds, you will not see the same level of effectiveness.

-• How accurate are the inbuilt air quality indicators on the purifiers?: We found that both Sharp and Honeywell indicators was completely unreliable - the colours did not match the levels of pollution at all.
-Phillips has a sensor which also shows PM 2.5 number but we noticed that the numbers and even the trends were way off mark.
-Ask your dealer to send a sales person with an independent monitor to ensure that the purifier is effective in your house or better yet buy an air quality monitor.
+• How accurate are the inbuilt air quality indicators on the purifiers?: We found that both Sharp and Honeywell indicators were unreliable—the colors did not match the levels of pollution.
+Phillips has a sensor that shows PM2.5 numbers, but the numbers and trends were inaccurate.
+Ask your dealer to send a salesperson with an independent monitor to ensure the purifier is effective, or better yet, buy an air quality monitor.

 STUDY DETAILS